dimitar-ivanov-ivanov/voltpay-writer/README.md

 # Database
   - PostgreSQL is the chosen DB for it reliability and flexibilty.
   - We want our DB schema to be normalized as possible.
-  - This allows us to not have contention when writing because we are writing to many tables at once.
+  - This allows us to not have contention on row level when writing because we are writing to many tables at once.
-  - Idempotency table consists for Message_ID, DATE
+  - Idempotency table consists of Message_ID, DATE
-  - NO INDEXES on the main WRITER tables!
-Each index slows down updates and could slow down create significantly, rebalncing an index is costly.
+  - NO INDEXES on the main WRITER tables besides Primary Key!
+Each index slows down updates and could slow down create significantly, rebalancing an index is costly.
-  - CONSIDER WHETHER IT WILL BETTER TO PARTITION WRITER TABLES ??
+  - This makes it possible to insert two records for ID X in metadata and notes, the app will have to ensure that doesn't happen.
+  - The IDs for the payments will be ULIDS instead of UUID because ULIDS are still unique, can be converted to timestamp to see when they were created, can be sorted lexicographically and are better for indexing
+  - ULID generation will be done in the app, there is an astronomically low chance to create the same ULID twice, this case will be handled
+  - I'd rather avoid a DB bottleneck for the ULID generation in the DB, also generating it in the app is more flexible as in the future we can choose to write it to another storage
+  - Why collison could happen: ULID = 48 bits of timestamp + 80 bits of randomness the odds of a collision happening is 2^80 (1 in 1.2 quintillion)
+  - NO FOREIGN KEY constraints between the tables, it's more optimal to keep things loose and ensure on app level that ID for the records is consistent in the different tables.
+  - Tables to be PARTITIONED, it will reduce contention on the same table and distributed writes to different tables (partitions)
+  - TODO: Think whether we should partition by CREATED_AT, so it will be by MONTH, DAY, or even Hourly

 # Liquibase
   - The chosen approach for version control of the database